theobald-software/kb.theobald-software.github.io/content/_yunio/sync-nintex-forms-for-office365.md

 #### Integrating JavaScript Code

+The [JavaScript library for REST services](https://github.com/theobald-software/static.theobald-software.github.io/tree/main/theobald.yunio.client.js) by Theobald Software enables the use of yunIO services via JavaScript.<br>
-The depicted example uses the following JavaScript code to call the yunIO service "MAKTService" that reads the material number and the material long text from the SAP table MAKT:
+The depicted example uses the following JavaScript code to import the JavaScript library and to call the yunIO service "MAKTService" that reads the material number and the material long text from the SAP table MAKT:

 ```java
 document.addEventListener("DOMContentLoaded", async () => {